Raphael K. Koikoi

 PO Box 5002

 Rev. Raphael Koikoi, a native of Liberia, is a proud Wesley Theological Seminary alumnus.
 He came to the United Methodist Church while attending Morgan State University, which began as a Methodist Ministry.
 While there, he discovered Northwood-Appold UMC, which he joined.
 It was this congregation that gave support to his acceptance of his call to ministry.
 The majority of his early ministry was in Youth Ministry and Christian Education.

-Rev. Koikoi is a Provisional Member of the Baltimore Washington Conference of the UMC.
+Rev. Koikoi is a Provisional Elder in the Baltimore Washington Conference (UMC).
 Rev. Koikoi has served as Secretary and later, Chair of the Baltimore Washington Conference Committee on Global Ministries.
 He participated in the Baltimore Washington Conference’s partnerships with the Methodist Churches in Korea, Japan, Puerto Rico, and Zimbabwe.
-He served four congregations in the Baltimore Washington Conference, as staff as well as under appointment prior to serving in Western Pennsylvania.
+He served four congregations in the Baltimore Washington Conference as staff as well as under appointment prior to serving in Western Pennsylvania.
 His pastoral ministry work has generally involved working with ethnic congregations in gentrifying communities.

 He is married to Bishop Cynthia M. Moore-Koikoi, a life-long United Methodist who currently serves as Resident Bishop of the Pittsburgh Episcopal Area.
 His passions include social justice, incorporating culture into worship, mentoring and working with young people, and finding ways to connect young and older Christians.
 His hobbies include biking, golf, photography, and travel.
 He loves to spend time with his immediate and extended family.